plaintoothpaste/advent_of_code_2023/readme.md

-# Advent of code 2023
+# Advent of code

-This is my solution folder for advent of code 2023.
-To run a particular solution with cpp use `build_and_run_cpp.ps1` followed by a day and part.
+A general workspace for advent of code.

+2023 can run particular solution(s) with cpp use `build_and_run_cpp.ps1` followed by a day and part.
 Be aware this will also copy common cpp components into the desired folder.

-# project structure
+## 2023 project structure

 -  common: A collection of commonly used resources eg file parsing and loading
    -  cpp: common C++ components, included natively using cmake lists. linting and formatting files and presets are coppied into each project, ignored by git.